jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 ### 129 Offences in relation to failure to comply with various provisions
-(1) A person commits an offence against this Act if the person— (a) is a participant in any year and, without reasonable excuse, fails to comply with section 62 (requirement to collect data or other information, calculate emissions and removals, and keep records); or
+(1) A person commits an offence against this Act if the person— (a) is a participant in any year and, without reasonable excuse, fails to comply with section 62 (other than by submitting an emissions return containing incorrect calculations); or
   (b) without reasonable excuse,—
     (i) fails to notify the EPA under section 56 that the person is carrying out an activity listed in Schedule 3; or (ii) fails to submit an emissions return when required to do so; or